sst/guide/_chapters/cognito-as-a-serverless-service.md

 Again, all of our references are based on the stage we are deploying to.

-And finally, you'll notice that we are outputting a couple of things in this service.
+And finally, you'll notice that we are outputting:
+- A couple of things in this service.
 We need the Ids of the Cognito resources created in our frontend.
 But we don't have to export any cross-stack values.
+- The name of the CognitoAuthRole IAM role.
+We need it in our api service to grant permissions for the role to invoke the API Gateway endpoint that will be deployed.

 Now that all of our resources are complete, we'll look at how to deploy them.
 There is a bit of a wrinkle here since we have some dependencies between our services.